UTS SOUL Award

-UTS SOUL Award is a two-stage, extra-curricular community leadership and volunteering program for UTS students.
-Through training, peer support and unique volunteering opportunities, SOUL enables students to venture beyond their degree and into the community.
+UTS SOUL Award is a two-stage, extra-curricular social justice leadership and volunteering program for UTS students.
+Through training, peer support and volunteering, SOUL enables students to venture beyond their degree and into the community.
 Skilling up, giving back and making meaningful change!

 Through SOUL you will:

 - Develop skills in communication, ethical leadership, project management and teamwork, and further your knowledge about the Sustainable Development Goals (SDGs) and social issues affecting our communities

 - Engage in hands-on, volunteering work experience with community organisations, developing your skills and increasing their capacity.

 - Develop new networks and friendships with a community of like-minded and passionate students from across UTS

 - Develop your ability to be a change-maker and driver of social innovation

 Stage 1: UTS SOUL Badge

 Log 35 hours of volunteering for a not-for-profit organisation with a social mission and ‘Skill-Up’ with online learning and face to face training workshops (6 hours).